 The next step to completing a real estate investment business plan for real estate investing is to set SMART goals.
 SMART is an acronym that stands for specific, measurable, achievable, relevant, and time-bound.
 Creating goals that contain all of the criteria of SMART goals results in extremely specific goals, provides focus, and sets an investor up for achieving the goals.
 The process of creating these goals takes some experience and continued practice.

 An investor’s goals can consist of small short-term goals and more monumental long-term goals.
-Whether goals are big or small, ideal goals will propel your business forward.
-For example, your end goal could be having a specific number of properties in your portfolio or setting a specific return on investment (ROI) you want to achieve annually.
+Whether big or small, ideal goals will propel your business forward.
+For example, your end goal could be having a specific number of properties in your portfolio or setting a particular return on investment (ROI) you want to achieve annually.

-Keep in mind that the SMART goals you set forth don’t always have to be property-related just because you’re an investor.
+Remember that your SMART goals don’t always have to be property-related just because you’re an investor.
 They can be goals that help you improve your networking or public speaking skills that can also add to a growing business.

 5. Write a Company Summary

-The company summary section of a business plan for investors is a high-level overview, giving insight into your business, its services, goals and mission, and how you differentiate yourself from your competition.
+The company summary section of a business plan for investors is a high-level overview, giving insight into your business, its services, goals, and mission, and how you differentiate yourself from your competition.
 Other items that can be included in this overview are business legal structure, business location, and business goals.
-The company summary is particularly helpful if you’re looking to involve outside investors or partners in your business.
+The company summary is beneficial if you want to involve outside investors or partners in your business.

 A company summary is customizable to your target audience.
 If you’re using this section to recruit high-level executives to your team, center it around business operations and corporate culture.
-However, if you’re looking to target funding and develop investor relationships for a new project, then you may want to include investor-specific topics relating to profitability, investment strategy, and company business structure.
+However, if you’re looking to target funding and develop investor relationships for a new project, then you should include investor-specific topics relating to profitability, investment strategy, and company business structure.

-Partners and outside investors will want to take into account the specific legal business structure of your company to know what types of liabilities are at hand.
-Legal business structure determines how taxes are charged and paid along with what legal entity owns the assets.
+Partners and outside investors will want to consider your company’s specific legal business structure to know what types of liabilities are at hand.
+Legal business structure determines how taxes are charged and paid and what legal entity owns the assets.
 This information helps determine how the liabilities are separated from personal assets.
 For example, if a tenant wants to seek legal damages against the landlord and the property is owned by an LLC, personal assets like your personal home will not be at risk.

 6. Determine Your Financial Plan

-The most important part of creating a real estate investing business is the financial aspect, since much of the business involves purchasing, managing, and eventually, the sale of real estate.
-To initially purchase real estate, you’ll have to determine where funding will be coming from.
-Funding can come from your own personal assets, obtaining a line of credit, or involving external investors that can provide funding.
+The most essential part of creating a real estate investing business is the financial aspect since much of the business involves purchasing, managing, and selling real estate.
+To buy real estate initially, you’ll have to determine where funding will come from.
+Funding can come from your personal assets, a line of credit, or external investors.

 - Mortgage: This is one of the most common means of obtaining financing.
-A financial institution will provide money based on a borrower’s credit score and ability to pay the loan back.
+A financial institution will provide money based on a borrower’s credit score and ability to repay the loan.

 - Federal Housing Authority (FHA) loans: This loan is secured by the FHA to assist with getting you a low down payment or lower closing costs, and sometimes easily obtain credit.
-There are some restrictions to qualifying for this loan—but it could be good for newer investors who want to begin investing starting with their primary home.
+There are some restrictions to qualify for this loan—but it could be suitable for newer investors who want to begin investing starting with their primary home.

 - Home equity line of credit (HELOC): If you currently have property, obtain a HELOC by using your current property to secure the line of credit and borrow against the equity in your property.
-As you pay back the loan, your available balance on the line of credit gets replenished.
+As you repay the loan, your available balance on the line of credit gets replenished.

 - Private lenders: These are lenders who are not financial institutions.
-These individual lenders typically have fewer restrictions than a traditional lender and will lend money to individuals who are able to grow their investment.
+These individual lenders typically have fewer restrictions than traditional lenders and will lend money to individuals who can grow their investments.

 - Hard-money loans: This loan requires a hard asset to be leveraged for money.
-For example, you can put up the home you are looking to purchase as the asset for money upfront, and the hard-money loan will be paid back once the home is sold or other funding is secured.
-This is great for short-term deals due to its quick approval with little money upfront.
+For example, you can put up the home you want to purchase as the asset for cash upfront, and the hard-money loan will be paid back once the home is sold or other funding is secured.
+This is great for short-term deals due to quick approval and little upfront money.